common-workflow-language/cwl-v1.2/CONFORMANCE_TESTS.md

 # Common workflow language conformance test suite

 The conformance tests are intended to test feature coverage of a CWL implementation.
-It uses the module "cwltool.cwltest" from the cwltool reference implementation.
+It uses the module cwltest from https://github.com/common-workflow-language/cwltest/.

 ## Usage